quicwg/ops-drafts/draft-ietf-quic-manageability.md

 be robust to rebinding.

-Recommendations on time-outs for stateful network functions such as NATs is providded in {#sec-stateful}.
+Recommendations on time-outs for stateful network functions such as NATs is provided in {#sec-stateful}.

 ### Resource Conservation

-Use of QUIC's connecction ID for NAT mappings is not a viable approach to extend operational limits of deployed NATs as the connection ID is not guaranteed to be constant over the lifetime of a connection.
+Use of QUIC's connection ID for NAT mappings is not a viable approach to extend operational limits of deployed NATs, as the connection ID is not guaranteed to be constant over the lifetime of a connection.
 Endpoints may begin using new connection IDs at will at any time during the connection.
 As such, the use of the connection ID